Learning Outside the Classroom

 We are very proud of the outdoor learning opportunities we provide at Great Kimble and the children benefit from visiting our outdoor classroom (Smokey Row) every week.
 Smokey Row is a piece of meadow land close to the school.
 During this time teachers skilfully plan for creative ways in which curriculum subjects can be enriched from learning outside.
 Our children love these afternoons spent off the school site and work co-operatively together, problem solving and developing their awe and wonder for the world around them.

-This year (2018-19) Year Two pupils mostly visit on Tuesday afternoons, Reception on Thursday afternoons and Year One on Wednesday afternoons.
 The walk to Smokey Row is used for mental maths work, speaking and listening skills and also to support the children’s understanding of the Earth’s movement in space, observing changes across the four seasons, observing the apparent movement of the Sun during the day and also observing the weather associated with the seasons.
 At Smokey Row, the children look after the land, shape the willow tunnel and take care of the hedge that was professionally planted.
 This is doing incredibly well: all sorts of berries and different coloured leaves are on view for the pupils to observe.

 Our pupils learn to cross the railway line safely: they are aware of the importance of being quiet so you can hear the noise of the train, not only the whistle but also the rumbling in the tracks. .